Ethan-Arrowood/mddl/packages/spec/readme.md

 A [Function][] definition is a multi-line representation of a JavaScript function.
 It is comprised of X distinct parts: [Function-Identifier][], [Function-Description][], [Function-Return-Value][], [Function-Arguments][], and [Examples][].

-#### Function-Identifier
+#### Function-Declaration

-The specification for a [Function-Identifier][] is complex.
+The specification for a [Function-Declaration][] is complex.
 Loosely, it is comprised of markdown heading, the text `Function: `, the function name, and then the function arguments.
 See the examples below for various possibilities and refer to the [Specification][] for the exact definition.

-###### Example: Function identifiers
+###### Example: Function declarations

 ```md
 <!-- A function with zero arguments -->